decidables/decidables/packages/detectable/src/signal.md

     wait="0" iti="0"></rdk-task>
 </sdt-example-human>

-Noise is *incoherent* motion.
+Noise is incoherent or **random** motion.
 Every dot is moving in a different direction.

 ## Signal and noise